 What causes bad breath?

 - When bad breath goes from being mild and occasional to more obvious and every day, it could be related to a health problem.
-These can include gum disease, dry mouth, yeast infections, respiratory tract infections, diabetes, acid reflux, and liver or kidney problems.
+These can include gum disease, dry mouth, yeast infections, tonsil infections, respiratory tract infections, diabetes, acid reflux, and liver or kidney problems.
 Chat to your dentist or doctor for support and advice if you are ever worried or would like to know more.

 What can I do to freshen my breath?

-Bad breath can be uncomfortable to talk about.
-But there are some things you can do to reduce or even prevent it from happening.
+Bad breath can be uncomfortable to talk about, but there are some things you can do to reduce or even prevent it from happening.
 If in doubt, talk to your dentist to find the right treatment for you.

 - Mayo Clinic.
 Bad breath. https://www.mayoclinic.org/diseases-conditions/bad-breath/symptoms-causes/syc-20350922#.
 Accessed 08/07/2022.